prebid/prebid.github.io/dev-docs/modules/schain.md

 gulp build --modules=schain,...
 ```

+The module does validations on the schain data provided and makes it available to bidder adapters on the
+bidRequest object.

+### Global Supply Chains

-Next, in your page, call setConfig with the schain object to be used.
-Example:
+Just call setConfig with the `schain` object to be used:

 {% highlight js %}
 pbjs.setConfig({